InfOmics/PANPROVA/README.md

 | `reverse_complemented` | int | `1` if the chunk was physically reverse-complemented before being inserted into the acceptor, `0` otherwise.
 Set to `1` for: cross-strand inter sub-gene duplication, cross-strand translocation, and every contribution of any inversion event. |

 ### .chimeras.gene_families / .chimeras.family_presence / .chimeras.pan_distribution
 These files share the format of `.gene_families`, `.family_presence` and `.pan_distribution` respectively.
 They differ only in how family membership is computed: a chimeric gene is listed inside every family whose root ancestor is reachable via the union of vertical-parent edges (`.gene_parents`) and chimeric-donor edges (`.chimeras.csv`).
 A non-chimeric gene appears in exactly one family, exactly as in the corresponding non-chimera-aware file.
+This is the *multi-family membership* ("merge") interpretation: a chimeric gene can belong to several families at once, so these files are **not** a partition of the genes.

+### .chimeras_newfam.gene_families / .chimeras_newfam.family_presence / .chimeras_newfam.pan_distribution
+These files share the format of `.gene_families`, `.family_presence` and `.pan_distribution` respectively, and implement the alternative *new-family* ("split") interpretation of a chimeric gene (as opposed to the multi-family membership of the `.chimeras.*` files).
+A gene is considered *genuinely chimeric* if it is the acceptor of at least one contribution whose donor is a different gene; self-donor `INTRA_*` events do not count, consistently with the `.chimeras.*` files, whose traversal also skips self-donor edges.
+Each genuinely chimeric gene founds a brand-new family labelled `family_chimera_<genome_id>_<gene_id>`, which is inherited by its vertical descendants, while its pre-fusion ancestor stays in the original family.
+Every other gene resolves to its vertical-lineage family exactly as in `.gene_families`.
+Unlike the `.chimeras.*` files, the result is a strict partition: every gene belongs to exactly one family.

 ### .chimeras.ancestry
 A flat denormalized TSV listing, for every gene, every ancestor edge.
 The first line is a header.